iva-stolnik/react-ha-lovelace-connector/README.md

 # React Home Assistant Custom Component AND Lovelace Connector
-Create custom cards for HA with React!!
+Starter Project - create custom cards for HA with React!!

 ### IMPORTANT NOTES:
    * development is separated from HA server and react is not required to be installed on HA server